 Stalemate at Antioch

-The initial reaction as they arrived before Antioch was, “Let’s take the city.”
-Raymond proposed an immediate attack.
-The princes hesitated, but fortunately for the Crusaders, the political situation played into their hands.
-The Turkish garrison commander of Antioch, a fellow by the name of Yaghi-Siyan, ruled a city that was largely alienated from him (they were mostly Christians).
-He had a Turkish overlord in the immediate area at Aleppo, another in Damascus, and third more distant overlord in Mosul.
-Any one of the three overlords could have launched an army immediately and destroyed the Crusades, and at one point or another all of them brought in relief forces to help out.
-But Yaghi-Siyan managed to alienate all of his potential masters, and for the most part he was essentially left on his own.
+The initial reaction as they arrived before Antioch was to take the city.
+Raymond IV of Toulouse proposed an immediate attack, but the other princes hesitated.
+Fortunately for the Crusaders, the political situation played into their hands.
+The Turkish garrison commander of Antioch, a fellow by the name of Yaghi-Siyan, ruled a city that was largely alienated from him, as they were mostly Christians.
+He had a Turkish overlord in the immediate area at Aleppo, another in Damascus, and a third more distant overlord in Mosul.
+Any one of the three overlords could have launched an army immediately and destroyed the Crusades, and at one point or another, all of them brought in relief forces to help out.
+But Yaghi-Siyan managed to alienate all of his potential masters, and he was essentially left on his own.

-The Crusaders conducted the type of warfare you would see in Western Europe.
-They built towers.
-They began to conduct more of a blockade than a siege.
-But as winter approached, the garrison was in no mood to surrender.
-There were hopes that there would be a relief army.
+The Crusaders conducted warfare familiar to sieges waged Western Europe.
+They built towers and they began to conduct more of a blockade than a siege.
+But as winter approached, the garrison was in no mood to surrender and there were hopes that there would be a relief army.
 The Crusaders began to suffer again.
-Through the winter of 1097–1098 was the second great ordeal, almost as taxing as the crossing of Asia Minor.
-In the course of that siege the bravery and courage of Bohemond became clear.
+The winter of 1097–1098 was the second great ordeal, almost as taxing as the crossing of Asia Minor.
+In the course of that siege the bravery and courage of Bohemond, later the Prince of Antioch, became clear.
 Twice, relief armies showed up, one from Damascus and one from Aleppo.
 It was Bohemond who rallied the Crusader forces to beat back these large armies.

 It was a remarkable victory, leadership of the first order, the feigned retreats, the ambushes, all the tactics that you would associate with these warriors from northern Europe.

 In the case of the second rally in February of 1098, Bohemond carried out remarkable tactical victories.
-He took then the only mounted men in the camp, who numbered 700, marched east and lured the main army from Aleppo into a bushwhack as they crossed over a bridge.
-He first attacked them and drew them over the bridge, drew them into an ambush, destroyed the front forces, and drove them back in disorder—the whole army retreated in confusion—and won a dramatic victory, while the infantry remained desperately fighting off a sally from the garrison.
-It was a remarkable victory, leadership of the first order, the feigned retreats, the ambushes, all the tactics that you would associate with these warriors from northern Europe.
+He took then the only mounted men in the camp, who numbered 700, marched east, and lured the main army from Aleppo into a bushwhack as they crossed over a bridge.
+He first attacked them and drew them over the bridge into an ambush, destroyed the front forces, and drove them back in disorder—the whole army retreated in confusion—and won a dramatic victory, while the infantry remained desperately fighting off a sally from the garrison.
+It was a remarkable victory—leadership of the first order, the feigned retreats, the ambushes, and all the tactics that you would associate with these warriors from northern Europe.